When Can I Sue for Wrongful Birth in Nevada?

 - That the doctor breached that duty.
 This may have occurred when the doctor misdiagnosed a serious medical problem or if the doctor failed to properly warn or explain the risks associated with giving birth to a child with a serious medical condition.
 This might occur if a doctor fails to explain to his patient that there are prenatal screenings available to the patient that would alert the patient to any potential risks.

 - That the parent or child suffered some type of harm or injury.
 Generally, when a harm is claimed by the parent, it is based on having a child with a serious birth defect or medical condition.
-In some cases, it is enough for the parent to claim she was harmed when she was deprived the chance to make an informed, intelligent decision about whether to terminate the pregnancy.
+In some cases, it is enough for the parent to claim she was harmed when she was deprived of the chance to make an informed, intelligent decision about whether to terminate the pregnancy.

 - That the doctor's mistake caused the injury or harm.
-Sometimes a doctor or other medical professional injures a newborn by not providing the care that could have preventing a brain injury or birth defect.
+Sometimes a doctor or other medical professional injures a newborn by not providing the care that could have prevented a brain injury or birth defect.
 Sometimes this comes about simply when the parent claims that she would have aborted the fetus if the doctor had not misdiagnosed or failed to detect the birth defect; or failed to adequately inform the parent about the potential risks associated with giving birth to a child who has a serious birth defect.

 How Can a Nevada Wrongful Birth Attorney Help?